How can RPO help a business undergoing reorganization?

-The business world is continually changing and the ability to evolve is critical.
-Companies that can adapt to changing market conditions have a competitive advantage to those that don’t.
+The business world is constantly changing so the ability to evolve is critical.
+Companies that can adapt to changing market conditions have a competitive advantage over those that don’t.
 Fact.
 And that’s why so many companies undergo reorganization.

 Why do companies undergo reorganization?

 Businesses undergo change and reorganization for many reasons.
-For some, it’s because they’re about to go through a merger or acquisition, while for others it could follow a corporate spin-off, to help with a period of expansion or in response to changing market conditions.
+For some, it’s because they’re about to go through a merger or acquisition, while for others it could be in response to a corporate spin-off, period of expansion or changing market conditions.
 The term reorganization is subjective though.
 What one business would class as a reorganization might differ to another.
 The goals, however, are the same: to boost performance, innovation and, ultimately, the bottom line.

-Let’s look at each type of reorganization mentioned above and how RPO can help in these situations:
+Let’s look at each type of reorganization mentioned above and determine how RPO can help: